Have you used our website support site?

 A word on priority

-We know this is going to sound harsh, but unless your site is down and actually unusable, or your emails are not working at all – see this blog (here) then that is the only time you should use the URGENT category because we’ll drop everything when we see an URGENT ticket come in.
+We know this is going to sound harsh, but unless your site is down and actually unusable, or your emails are not working at all then that is the only time you should use the CRITICAL priority because we’ll drop everything when we see a CRITICAL ticket come in and that’s not fair to our other customers.

-So for example, you want us to add an event to a page.
+Please keep in mind lead-times for this.
+For example, if you want us to add an event to a page.
 If that event is less than a week away, we may have to disappoint other people to fit you in.
 So the longer the lead time the better.

 Is your problem a chargeable issue?